magnus-lycka/gocd-pipeline-builder/README.md

  * Adding pipeline to environment is done by updating the XML config, since there is not REST API for this yet.
+   This means that the user needs full admin rights in GoCD if environments are in use.
+(Consider resources...)

 gocdpb Command Line Interface